-India remains the best place to provide offshore services.
+India remains the best place from which to provide offshore services.
 But the growing maturity of automation technologies could threaten the country.

 The number of places offering their own specific advantages as well as the growing maturity of the technologies makes the choice of a country where to practice offshore more and more difficult for the decision-makers.